COBREXA/COBREXA.jl/docs/src/distributed/1_functions.md

   parallelization for small tasks.
 - Transferring large amounts of data among workers may hamper parallel efficiency.
-Use [the system of model variants](../concepts/1_screen.md) to avoid transferring many similar models to the workers, and [model serialization functionality](4_serialized.md) to quickly distribute share large models to the workers.
+Use [the system of model variants](../concepts/1_screen.md) to avoid transferring many similar models to the workers.

 !!! note "Cost of the distribution and parallelization overhead"
     Before allocating extra resources into the distributed execution, always